 In the case of a mid-block property where both neighbors on either side have only two stories of habitable space, any story above the second story must be set back 8 ft.
 The front setback shall be no further from the street than the furthest front façade of the principal building on either of the two immediately abutting lots, and shall be located no closer to the primary street than the closest front façade of the principal building on either of the two abutting lots.
 If both abutting lots are vacant, setback is based on the closest building.
 Front setback must be 8 ft. if there are no sufficient lots to establish a front setback.
-Rear Yard Depth (Minimum): 20 ft. for single family dwellings; 25 feet for all other uses Side Yard Width (Minimum): Two 8 ft. side yards mid-block; One 6 ft. side yard for corner lots Height (Maximum): 38 ft.
+Rear Yard Depth (Minimum): The greater of 9 ft. or 20 percent of the lot depth On lots less than 45 ft. in depth, the minimum rear yard depth is 5 ft. for the first 12 ft. of building height.
+Portions of the buildings above 12 ft. must comply with the rear yard depth minimum.
+Side Yard Width (Minimum): 5 ft.

+Height (Maximum): 38 ft.